larsvers/flanimals/README.md

 ![animal_map](images/readme/flanimals_animal_map.png)

 Clearly we needed to add animals.
 So I sat down for a couple of weeks picking 111 animals worth becoming a Flanimal.
-Finding decent pictures, cutting them, sizing them, collecting sounds for them (damn you muted coati !), gauging their range areas - sometimes from lists, often from range maps (no scientific ground truth claimed) and eventually writing a little app generating arrays of countries each animal roams in based on the eclectic pond of sources I compiled.
+Finding decent pictures, cutting them, sizing them, collecting sounds for them (damn you muted coati), gauging their range areas - sometimes from lists, often from range maps (no scientific ground truth claimed) and eventually writing a little app generating arrays of countries each animal roams in based on the eclectic pond of sources I compiled.

 --